|

 her new dress belt) in her cell; Ed deduced: "Everything just

-Doris' deeply-indebted brother Frank began to drink heavily and quit
+seemed ruined"; Doris' deeply-indebted brother Frank began to drink heavily and quit

 working; Ed was promoted to principal barber and hired another man